DRAWING

 Blenderman, 2014

-As I draw lines and areas of tone onto a flat surface – paper or in the case of animation via a digital tablet – I think with my hand.
-My marks become art when they cease being just random strokes and become inseparable from the object and ground, and when the image – bold, simple, and full of energy – generates an emotion for me, or gives rise to a metaphor, or narrative.
-Using a minimum of gestures, I draw in order to capture the essence of my subject and what I perceive as its inner vitality.
+As I drew lines and areas of tone onto a flat surface – paper or in the case of animation via a digital tablet – I was thinking with my hand.
+My marks became art when they ceased being just random strokes and became inseparable from the object and ground, and when the image – bold, simple, and full of energy – generated an emotion for me, or gave rise to a metaphor, or narrative.